 Zeitgenössische österreichische Kunst und Malerei

 der Nachkriegszeit.
-Sammlung Essl
+Sammlung Essl, Museo de Arte

 Moderno, Mexico City; MARCO – Museo de Arte